a-mitani/mastering-ethereum/book/build.md

 ### Details for a build

-When clicking the link "logs" for a build, you can access a details page for it.
+When clicking the link "logs" for a build, you can access a detailed page for it.
 This page will let you see the output of the build process.

 ![Activity tab](../assets/build.png)